leandrofroes/gohunting/README.md

 # What is gohunting?

-gohunting is a golang process hunting tool which you can use to retrieve useful informations from running process.
-Also, you can pass a file as a parameter an run it, the result is the same.
+gohunting is a golang process hunting tool which you can use to retrieve useful informations from a running process.
+Also, you can pass a file as parameter and run it, the result is the same.

 For now the tool itself is pretty simple, but still a nice tool to use as your first step in a Forensic Analysis.